alchemy-fr/Phraseanet-Docs/en/Devel/index.rst

 Documentation, examples and resources are available to access Phraseanet APIs.
 Question about it can be asked in the :doc:`forum </Devel/Forums>`.

-Currently stable version is API 1.4.1 available on Phraseanet v3.8.6+
+Currently stable versions are API 1.5.0 and API 2.0.0 available on Phraseanet v4.0.0+

 Libraries
 ---------